 The Veterans Choice Program (VCP) is one of several programs VA uses to provide care to Veterans through community providers.
 For example, if a Veteran needs an appointment for a specific type of care, and VA cannot provide the care in a timely manner or the nearest VA medical facility is too far away or too difficult to get to, then VA may refer the Veteran to a community provider who participates in VCP.

-If you are a community provider interested in providing care for Veterans through VCP, you must establish a contract with one of VA’s third party administrators (TPA), Health Net Federal (Health Net) or TriWest Healthcare Alliance (TriWest).
+If you are a community provider interested in providing care for Veterans through VCP, you must establish a contract with one of VA’s third party administrators (TPA), currently Health Net Federal (Health Net) or TriWest Healthcare Alliance (TriWest).
 The TPAs help administer VCP on behalf of VA.

 Community providers interested in participating in VCP must meet the following eligibility requirements: